Table of Contents

 I graduated from university in 1996, a time when CASE and modeling tools were popular and in common use.
 I remember attending a training course about the Unified Modeling Language and the SELECT tooling soon after I started my professional career.
 A number of the projects I worked on made extensive use of tools like SELECT and Rational Rose for diagramming and documenting the design of software systems.
 With buggy user interfaces and ugly diagrams, the tooling may not have been brilliant back then, but it was still very useful if used in a pragmatic way.

 I’m very much a visual person.
 I like being able to visualise a problem before trying to find a solution.
-Describe a business process to me and I’ll sketch up a summary of it.
-Talk to me about a business problem and I’m likely to draw a high-level domain model.
+Describe a business process to me, and I’ll sketch up a summary of it.
+Talk to me about a business problem, and I’m likely to draw a high-level domain model.
 Visualising the problem is a way for me to ask questions and figure out whether I’ve understood what you’re saying.
 I also like sketching out solutions to problems, again because it’s a great way to get everything out into the open in a way that other people can understand quickly.

 But then something happened somewhere during the early 2000s, probably as a result of the Manifesto for Agile Software Development that had been published a few years beforehand.
 The way teams built software started to change, with things like diagramming and documentation being thrown away alongside big design up front.
-I remember seeing a number of software development teams reducing the quantity of diagrams and documentation they were creating.
+I remember seeing numerous software development teams reducing the quantity of diagrams and documentation they were creating.
 In fact, I was often the only person on the team who really understood UML well enough to create diagrams with it.

-This book focusses on the visual communication and documentation of software architecture.
-I’ve seen a number of debates over the years about whether software development is an art, a craft or an engineering discipline.
-Although I think it should be an engineering discipline, I believe we’re a number of years away from this being a reality.
+This book focuses on the visual communication and documentation of software architecture.
+I’ve seen a number of debates over the years about whether software development is an art, a craft, or an engineering discipline.
+Although I think it should be an engineering discipline, I believe we’re a number of years (decades?) away from this being a reality.
 So while this book doesn’t present a formalised, standardised method to communicate software architecture, it does provide a collection of lightweight ideas and techniques that thousands of people across the world find useful.
 The core of this is my “C4 model” for visualising software architecture.

 2. About the author

-I regularly speak at software development conferences, meetups and organisations around the world; delivering keynotes, presentations and workshops about software architecture.
+I regularly speak at software development conferences, meetups, and organisations around the world; delivering keynotes, presentations, and workshops about software architecture.
 In 2013, I won the IEEE Software sponsored SATURN 2013 “Architecture in Practice” Presentation Award for my presentation about the conflict between agile and architecture.
-I’ve spoken at events and/or have clients in over thirty countries around the world.
+You can find my website at simonbrown.je.

 3. We have a failure to communicate